 Planning a release is one of the most time-consuming activities in any musician’s career.
-It requires networking, sending emails, preparing music formats, and making numerous phone calls.
+It requires music marketing, networking, music PR, sending emails, preparing music formats, and making numerous phone calls.
 The process could take anywhere between a few weeks to several months.
 It can be exhausting and easily wear you out, but if done right, the rewards will be worth it.
 Whether you are releasing a single, EP, album, mixtape, or a compilation, there are a few things you should do to make the best of your release.
 In this article, I will take you through how to release music, and a checklist of activities you need to make your release a success.

 One of the most critical activities is to determine what time of the year, month, week, day and even hour to release your music.
 This requires analysing each project to determine the timing it is best suited for.
 A simple example is releasing a Christmas song in February.
 This would be impractical, since the song would work better if released for the holiday season in December.
 If a song/album speaks about summertime, it may not be the best idea to release it during winter.
 Depending on the theme around a project, you can pick where in the calendar it fits in.

 It is a good idea to write up a release plan or checklist, indicating the release date and schedule of activities for the release.
 You can break down the schedule of activities into three main time periods, pre-release, release day and post-release.
 I will now discuss some of the activities to include in your checklist.

 Once the music has gone through the production and post-production process, there are several things to do before release.
 You need to take this into consideration while determining the release date to allow enough time to achieve the necessary pre-release activities.
 For a single release, I would recommend setting the release date one-and-a-half to 2 months away from the time you are writing up your release plan.
 Larger projects like albums, mixtapes or compilations may need more time, since they involve more work, say 3 to 6 months.